zarillion/handynotes-plugins/plugins/10_Dragonflight/README.md

 * Kites for the [Symbols of Hope](https://www.wowhead.com/achievement=16584/symbols-of-hope) achievement.
 * Stone Tablets for the [Siege on Dragonbane Keep: Chiseled Record](https://www.wowhead.com/achievement=16412/siege-on-dragonbane-keep-chiseled-record) achievement.
 * Mammoths for the [Grand Theft Mammoth](https://www.wowhead.com/achievement=16493/grand-theft-mammoth) achievement.
+* Story locations for the [All Sides of the Story](https://www.wowhead.com/achievement=16406/all-sides-of-the-story) achievement.

 ### Ohnahran Plains